arrow

 • Preserving security: Protects transaction data from unauthorized access, ensuring data confidentiality and system integrity.

-• Generating reports: TPS system is to produce reports summarizing transactions and providing valuable insights, such as sales trends or buyer’s seasonal activity.
+• Generating reports: The TPS system produces reports summarizing transactions and providing valuable insights, such as sales trends or buyer seasonal activity.

-Note: Data that can be retrieved from TPS is one most essential business information obtained in the operational processes.
-By implementing measures of data analytics, companies can retrieve actionable insights from such data, adjusting business strategy upon them.
+Note: Data that can be retrieved from TPS is essential business information for operational processes.
+By implementing measures of data analytics, companies can retrieve actionable insights from such data, adjusting business strategies upon them.

 NEED A TRUSTED FINTECH PARTNER

-Here at DashDevs we provide consulting, development, and other services you may need
+DashDevs provides consulting, development, and other services you may need

 #2 System administration functions